Yamunasri1810/python-programming/README.md

 Worked on a hotel menu web application, integrating it with Flask for a real-world understanding of web development.

 An exciting and insightful week!

+# Week 5 Mastering Python Concepts and Data Visualization

+**Python Essentials:**

+Lambda Functions: Simplifying code with concise, one-line functions.
+Recursion: Solving complex problems by breaking them into smaller subproblems.
+Argument Unpacking: Using *args and **kwargs for flexible, reusable functions.

+**NumPy & Data Visualization:**

+Mastered essential NumPy methods like sort(), copy(), max(), and add() for numerical computing.
+Gained hands-on experience with Matplotlib, customizing pie charts, bar charts, and enhancing visualizations with color and style.

+This week’s deep dive into Python and data manipulation strengthened my foundation, and I’m excited to keep learning and applying these skills! 🚀